Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/data-streaming.md

 ## `DataSender` component

-This component receives input events from Unity.
+This component sends any data from Unity.

 ![DataSender inspector](images/datasender_inspector.png)